conveyal/analyst-server/docs/cluster.md

   jobId is not null) or 'id.json.gz' if jobId is null.

-If `outputQueue` is defined, place a small JSON message in the outputQueue that looks like this:
+If `outputQueue` is defined, place a small JSON message in the outputQueue (which is an SQS queue URL, not a queue name) that looks like this:

 ```{
   jobId: <jobId>,